Taxes

 Lastly, it’s important to understand that the IRS standardized what’s known as the useful life of properties.
 When it comes to rental properties, here’s a general overview of what you need to know:

-• Choice of depreciation methods: The General Depreciation System (GDS) and the Alternative Depreciation System (ADS) are your two choices.
+• Choice of depreciation methods: The General Depreciation System (GDS) and the Alternative Depreciation System (ADS) are your two choices of depreciation method.
 You might have to use ADS if your property is used for certain business purposes.
 If not, though, you’ll have a choice between the options.
 Once you decide on your system, you must use it for as long as you claim depreciation on said property.
 ADS typically has longer life cycles than GDS, but GDS allows you to claim higher levels of depreciation year to year.

 • Residential rental property: The useful life of residential rental property when using GDS is 27.5 years.
 It’s 30 years under ADS.